jueves, 13 de septiembre de 2018

 Looks

-The Glorantha Sourcebook has 226 pages and the same layout style than other Gloranthan books by Chaosium like RuneQuest: Roleplaying in Glorantha, 13th Age Glorantha or The Coming Storm.
-That is: text in two columns, a background that resembles parchment with faded runes, the left and right edges decorated with a turquoise line and all in glorious color.
+The Glorantha Sourcebook has 226 pages and the same layout style than other Gloranthan books by Chaosium like RuneQuest: Roleplaying in Glorantha, or Cults of RuneQuest: The Earth Goddesses.
+That is: text in two columns, a background that resembles parchment, the left and right edges decorated with a turquoise line and all in glorious color.

-The interior art is colorful and of really high quality.
-Half of it has already been used in the aforementioned publications, The Guide to Glorantha and the Six Ages videogame.
-There are also many gorgeous pieces taken from the board game The Gods War by Sandy Petersen.
+The interior art is colorful and of high quality.
+Half of it has already been used in previous publications, The Guide to Glorantha and the Six Ages videogame.
+There are also many gorgeous pieces borrowed from the board game The Gods War by Sandy Petersen.
 Fortunately, there are also many new pieces and of these, my favorites are the depictions of the Gloranthan pantheons by Kalin Kadiev, as well as a couple of beautiful pieces by Jakob Rebelka.
 The art is awesome.

 Part of a full-page piece of awesome art by Jakob Rebelka that graces The Glorantha Sourcebook.